NatalieMonique111/weather-app-project/README.md

 ## Overview

-This is a full-stack weather app built with React, Express, and the [OpenWeather API](https://openweathermap.org/api).
+This is a React app that uses the [OpenWeather API](https://openweathermap.org/api).

 ## OpenWeather API